 NLP Institutes worldwide present their NLP trainings in a variety of styles.
-The style of presentation varies in length of time because technology allows learning NLP in-person as well as multi-media learning options, which may include books, audio recordings and/or video.
+The presentation style varies in length because technology allows learning NLP in person as well as multi-media learning options, which may include books, audio recordings and/or video.
 NLP Institutes may also include pre-study material before attending a live training and/or require a written review, test, or exam as part of the requirements for certification.

 It is important to know following these standards for NLP Accreditation is voluntary.
 So you will find people teaching NLP who are not Certified Trainers and trainers who do not follow these NLP Accreditation standards.

 An example of not following the NLP Global Standards would be offering an NLP Practitioner Certification with 10 videos and a manual to complete in 3 days.

 (Also, beware of the name change some trainers use to make it appear you are getting an Official Certified NLP Training. e.g., NLP Practitioner Associate or other variations of Certified NLP Practitioner.)